Lagrangian Floer theory on compact toric manifolds II : Bulk deformations: Floer cohomology and non-displacement of Lagrangian submanifolds

 In this section we put $R=\C$.
 We write $\Lambda_0$, $\Lambda_+$, $\Lambda$ in place of $\Lambda_0(\C)$, $\Lambda_+(\C)$, $\Lambda(\C)$ respectively, in this section.

 We first explain how we enlarge the deformation parameters $(\mathfrak b,\mathfrak x)$ of Floer cohomology to

-by including $b \in H^1(L(u);\Lambda_0) \supset H^1(L(u);\Lambda_+)$ as in \cite{fooo08} where we borrowed the idea of Cho \cite{cho07} of considering Floer cohomology twisted with flat \emph{non-unitary} line bundles in the study of displacement problem of Lagrangian submanifolds. \begin{defn} Let
+by including $b \in H^1(L(u);\Lambda_0) \supset H^1(L(u);\Lambda_+)$ as in \cite{fooo08} where we borrowed the idea of Cho \cite{cho07} of considering Floer cohomology twisted with flat \emph{non-unitary} line bundles in the study of non-displacement problem of Lagrangian submanifolds. \begin{defn} Let

 and

 where $\mathfrak x_{i,0} \in \C$ and $\mathfrak x_{i,+} \in \Lambda_{+}$.
 We put